 Michigan Transfer Agreement (MTA)

 If you are at a Michigan community college, completing the courses in your school’s MTA program is completing a piece of a liberal arts education.
-For details on how MTA courses from your institution transfer, visit the MTA Admissions page.
+For details on how MTA courses from your institution transfer and can count toward the LSA General Degree Requirements visit our Community College Transfer Guides.

 If you have taken courses at an institution outside the United States, the credits will be converted to U-M semester credits.
 The conversion differs based on the credit system of the country in which you took the courses.
 International students should be aware that the number of credits approved for transfer might differ significantly from what appears on your transcript from your previous institution.